jfswitzer/AcousticMonitoringApp/README.md

 ```

-## If gradle error appears when running app
+## If gradle error appears when running app:

 1. create new app
  ```